-The City of Ryde Customer Service Centre will be closed until Monday 12 July 2021.
+The City of Ryde Customer Service Centre is currently closed until further notice.
 The City of Ryde Call Centre will remain open while the stay-at-home orders are in effect.

-All five branches of City of Ryde Libraries will be closed until Saturday 10 July 2021.
-The after-hours book return chutes will be open at all branches during this period and current loan periods have been extended to 11 July.
+All five branches of City of Ryde Libraries are closed until further notice.
+The after-hours book return chutes will be open at all branches during this period and current loan periods have been extended.

-The Ryde Aquatic Leisure Centre will close until Saturday 10 July 2021.
+The Ryde Aquatic Leisure Centre is currently closed until further notice.

-All of Council's community facilities will be closed until Saturday 10 July 2021.
+All of Council's community facilities will be closed until further notice.